 Temporarily restricted - Net assets subject to donor-imposed or legal stipulations as to the timing of their availability or use for a particular purpose.
 These net assets are released from restrictions when the specified time elapses or actions have been taken to meet the restrictions.
 As further described in note 11, the University is subject to the Massachusetts Uniform Prudent Management of Institutional Funds Act (UPMIFA), under which donor-restricted endowment funds may be appropriated for expenditure by the Board of Trustees of the University in accordance with the standard of prudence prescribed by UPMIFA.
-Net assets of such funds in excess of their historic dollar value are classified as temporarily restricted net assets until appropriated by the Board and spent in accordance with the standard of prudence with the ultimate use is not permanently restricted are also reported as temporarily restricted net assets.
+Net assets of such funds in excess of their historic dollar value are classified as temporarily restricted net assets until appropriated by the Board and spent in accordance with the standard of prudence imposed by UPMIFA.
+Life income trusts and pledges receivable for which the ultimate use is not permanently restricted are also reported as temporarily restricted net assets.